buddyboss/buddyboss-platform/.planning/STATE.md

 - [Phase 03-buddyboss-integration]: bp_template_content hook must be added inside screen function BEFORE bp_core_load_template() — without it the member profile plugin area renders blank
 - [Phase 03-buddyboss-integration]: late_includes() attending/hosting branches gate on bp_is_user() to distinguish profile sub-tabs from directory/single event routes
 - [Phase 03-buddyboss-integration]: Phase 3 declared complete — all four BuddyBoss integration surfaces (BB-01 through BB-04) verified by user in live MAMP environment
+- [v2.0 roadmap]: 5 phases (4-8) derived from 16 requirements — standard granularity, natural delivery boundaries
+- [v2.0 roadmap]: Phase 4 is the prerequisite gate — bb_eventmeta PHP API is called by Phases 5, 6, 7, and 8; taxonomy privacy filter applied from day one
+- [v2.0 roadmap]: Phase 5 and Phase 6 have no inter-dependency — can execute in parallel; Phase 7 depends on both being complete to include all fields in wizard in a single pass
+- [v2.0 roadmap]: Phase 6 depends only on Phase 4 (meta API), not Phase 5 — sessions/speakers need meta API but not enrichment fields
+- [v2.0 roadmap]: Architecture constraint — bb_eventmeta table exists but has NO PHP API; implementing bp_event_get/update_meta() is Phase 4's first deliverable and a prerequisite for every downstream feature
+- [v2.0 roadmap]: Architecture constraint — venue_address column migration via dbDelta() must happen in Phase 5 before structured address fields can be written
+- [v2.0 roadmap]: Security constraint — taxonomy archive pre_get_posts privacy filter applied in Phase 4 from the moment taxonomies are registered; cannot be retrofitted
+- [v2.0 roadmap]: Research flag for Phase 7 — verify BuddyBoss notification system hooks before writing approval/rejection email code; determine whether BuddyBoss Platform provides notification infrastructure that should be used instead of raw wp_mail()

 ### Pending Todos